-Then there’s Gift Aid, the government scheme which allows charities to reclaim tax on your donation.Gift Aid means that your £48.75 in cashback would be worth £60.94 to the charity with basic rate tax, and £81.25 for higher-rate taxpayers – that’s more than three times as much as the charity card.
+Then there’s Gift Aid, the government scheme which allows charities to reclaim tax on your donation.Gift Aid means that your cashback could be donated to the charity with the charity reclaiming the basic rate of tax on top of your donation.

-Yet, while giving to charity via a cashback card requires a bit more effort, the numbers speak for themselves – cashback credit cards beat charity cards hands down.
+While giving to charity via a cashback card requires a bit more effort, the numbers speak for themselves – cashback credit cards beat charity cards hands down.

 The cashback credit card option also gives you far more freedom to donate that cash to as many charities as you like.
 It's easy to track how much cashback you have earned each year just by checking your credit card statements or online account.
 If you know that you have earned this money just from the card you could then donate the entire amount to your favourite charity or charities.